 In March '63 the AZAM entered the French market, a more luxurious 2cv between the basic model and the Ami.
 Equipped with luxurious upholstery and the shiny details on the outside.
 It also meant a new model for the Belgian production in Forest, as a successor to the AZL.
 It became the AZM3, an AZAM but with a third side window; the French didn’t that any earlier than '65.

 Many people have a car that they dream of, including us.
 A few years ago one of our employees thought it should happen.
 He wanted to build his ultimate 2cv, suitable for quite a variety of uses, in his favorite color and with all kinds of details that he liked.
 A dream 2cv.

 "Garage Simon, Villeneuve sur Lot", tells the sticker on the back of this 2cv.
 Mr. Simon must have been the local Citroën dealer.
 He pointed the first owner to the undeniable benefits of a 2cv, which could be further enhanced with the ENAC accessories.

 Sometimes you just don't know much about a car, just the recent history.

 We still meet them from time to time, former AZAM6 owners in the sixties and seventies.
 They always remember that it wasn't just a 2cv, it was such a fast one!

 Where in modern life change and development are the norm, at times it seems wise to stand still.
 Contemplate on things you take for granted and other philosophical considerations, but also see the beauty of situations that hardly change, or only very slowly.

-The construction of this HY is ready, the technology almost.
+The construction of this HY is ready.
 The plan is to fill the open parts on the sides with wooden panels.
 But maybe you have different ideas, to make it really fit your business plans.
 So we paused our work on it, until we have discussed it with you.